The Kaleidoscopic Filter: A Structural Resolution of Restricted Integer Partitions: The Spectral Theory of Restricted Partitions

 \subsection{Geometric Motivation: Rational Polytopes and the Ehrhart Foliation}

 To establish an unassailable geometric necessity for our fundamental counting basis, we must formally analyze the exact structure of the partition polytope $\mathcal{P}_{n,k}$.
-By definition, $\mathcal{P}_{n,k}$ is defined by the intersection of the Weyl chamber $\mathcal{C}_k$ with the affine hyperplane $\sum_{i=1}^k x_i = n$. \begin{lemma}[Rational Projection Lemma] The intersection of the Weyl chamber $\mathcal{C}_k$ with the hyperplane $\sum_{i=1}^k x_i = n$ maps, under the unimodular transformation $\phi$, to a rational polytope whose geometric vertices possess denominators strictly bounded by divisors of $k!$. \end{lemma} \begin{proof} Applying the proper unimodular transformation for the positive roots $\phi$, the boundary constraint is mapped strictly to the weighted Diophantine equation:
+By definition, $\mathcal{P}_{n,k}$ is defined by the intersection of the Weyl chamber $\mathcal{C}_k$ with the affine hyperplane $\sum_{i=1}^k x_i = n$.

+\begin{lemma}[Rational Projection Lemma and the Loss of Global Unimodularity] While the Weyl chamber $\mathcal{C}_k$ is globally totally unimodular, its affine intersection with the hyperplane $\sum_{i=1}^k x_i = n$ breaks this global property.
+Under the unimodular transformation $\phi$, the resulting bounded geometry maps strictly to a \textbf{Rational Polytope} whose geometric vertices possess fractional coordinates with denominators rigorously bounded by divisors of $k!$.

+\end{lemma} \begin{proof} Applying the proper unimodular transformation for the positive roots $\phi$, the boundary constraint $\sum x_i = n$ is mapped strictly to the weighted Diophantine equation:

-Because the coefficients are integers strictly greater than 1 for $i < k$, the resulting bounded geometric region in the $\mathbf{y}$-coordinates is a \textbf{Rational Polytope}.
-Its vertices are not guaranteed to be integer lattice points; rather, their coordinates inherently possess denominators dividing $k!$. \end{proof}
+Because the coefficients $(k - i + 1)$ are integers strictly greater than 1 for $i < k$, the affine hyperplane injects non-unit weights into the incidence matrix.
+The resulting bounded geometric region in the $\mathbf{y}$-coordinates is classified as a rational polytope.
+Its geometric vertices, derived by intersecting the bounding hyperplanes, are not guaranteed to be integer lattice points.
+By Cramer's Rule, the coordinates of these vertices inherently possess denominators dividing the determinant of the active constraints.
+Because the coefficient matrix is a submatrix of permutations of $k$ objects, the determinant is absolutely bounded by $k!$.